vitiral/bridge-rpc/README.md

-# Universal Bridged RPC
+# Bridge: A Universal Bridged RPC Protocol

 > **This library is in the design phase.**

-The universal bridged call protocol is a protocol designed to allow a system of different devices (including microcontrollers), all using different protocols, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.
+Bridge is a protocol designed to allow a system of different devices (including microcontrollers), all using different protocols, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.

-UBR has the following requirements:
+Bridge has the following requirements:
 - lightweight: both nodes and bridges can be run on microcontrollers with as little as 4k memory and no memory allocation.
 - simple: The entire protocol is governed by a small set of easy to implement rules and there are only two kinds of devices: nodes and bridges.
   Bridges are just nodes which also store a register of existing nodes and pass data along to its destination.
-- protocol agnostic: as long as the protocol is a masterless protocol, UBR can run on it.
+- protocol agnostic: can be run on any protocol that is masterless.
 The initial protocols will be: IP (internet), UART, CAN and ZigBee
-- bridged: UBR enables seamless communication between different protocols.
-A node on ethernet can communicate with a node on CAN through an arbitrary number of bridges.
+- bridged: enables seamless communication between different protocols via what are known as "node bridges".
+A node on ethernet can communicate with a node on CAN (or any other protocol) through an arbitrary number of bridges.
 - flexibly robust: supports any range on the spectrum of robustness vs guaranteed performance.
 When configured, data can always be re-requested and the user is guaranteed to never accidentally get duplicate data or call